agsb/6502.toy/README.md

 Use 32k SRAM-1 + banks x 32k SRAM-N over 0x0000 to 0x7FFF, mapped by PB0-PB3 of 6522, + 32k SRAM-0 fixed, eeprom shadow at last 8k.
 Each bank is a task and fixed RAM as shared memory;

-A module for 8 x 32k HM62256 SRAMs, selected by a 74HC138 and some control glue logics.
+Maybe, a module for 8 x 32k HM62256 SRAMs, selected by a 74HC138 and some control glue logics.

 1. at boot both SRAM-0 and SRAM-1 onboard must be selected;
 2. at boot the expansion module is not active but could be checked if plugged;